jpjones76/SeisIO.jl/docs/src/Help/working_with_data.rst

 .. function:: findid(S::SeisData, id)

 Return the index of the first channel in **S** where id = **id**.
-Requires an exact string match; intended as a low-memory equivalent to findfirst for ids.
+Requires an exact string match; faster than Julia *findfirst* on small structures.

 .. function:: findid(S::SeisData, Ch::SeisChannel)